YujieLiu666/XGB_vs_MDS/README.md

 - 01: Finding the best hyperparameters for XGBoost.
 - 02: Training the model using the best hyperparameters determined in Step 1.
 - 03: Evaluating the model performance using 10-fold cross-validation.
 Several model performance metrics (RMSE, R2, and bias) are computed, and learning curves are plotted.
-- 04: Plot Feature (variable) importance
+- 04: Plotting Feature (variable) importance
-- 05: Compute annual sums of FCO2
+- 05: Computing annual sums of FCO2
-- 06: Compute monthly sums of FCO2
+- 06: Computing monthly sums of FCO2

 STEP 03 MDS_10_CV.Rmd
 - Gap filling using MDS, following the same cross-validation (10 fold) to ensure the best comparison between MDS and XGB.